ncaanext/ncaa-next-24/README.md

 - Uniform Numbers and Decals Fixes
 - Heisman Candidates
 - Added nameplates to uniforms that were missing this
-- New teams now have integrated texture package for less confusion through redoing game's texture MMAP and DAT files to create alternate textures for mod users, while maintaining textures for original game users.

-In addition, we have a huge, huge graphics texture pack with over 10,000 texture files that include over 1000 uniforms, updates to a ton of stadiums, fields, accessories, gears, helmets, broadcasts, menu art, and more.

-**New Texture Updates for this package from V11 include:**
-- Several new 2022 uniform updates and alternates for a number of teams (Oregon, Louisville, Air Force, Navy, Tulane, Kentucky, to name a few)
-- Updated several teams stadiums and end zone art
-- Updated Team Logos
-- Fixes to old uniforms and logos
-- Prepared rosters and recruits for custom gear accessories capability using team made templates available on discord soon!
-- Much more!

 ### **Team Credits:**